Iranian Weapons of Mass Destruction

 The Burke Chair is releasing these documents in a series of working drafts in an effort to obtain outside views, comments, criticisms, and additions.
 We hope to use such comments to provide a more comprehensive and more accurate picture of Iran’s controversial and destabilizing WMD programs despite the uncertainty surrounding these foreign policy nightmares.

-This first working draft in the series is available on the CSIS web site at:
+This first working draft in the series is available here.

 It covers the capabilities and uncertainties of Iran’s missile program, as well as other possible means of deliver that Iran could utilize in conjunction with its CBRN programs.

-The second working draft in the series is available on the CSIS web site at:
+The second working draft in the series is available here.

 It covers the capabilities and uncertainties of Iran’s chemical weapons program, as well as the ambiguities of Iran’s CW strategy and intentions, with regards to its participation in the Chemical Weapons Convention (CWC), while possibly maintaining a CW program.

-The third working draft in the series is also now available on the CSIS web site at:
+The third working draft in the series is also now available here.